-Laser light is applied to the skin, which heats up the tattoo ink and shatters it beneath the skin.
+Laser light is on to the skin, which heats up the tattoo ink and shatters it beneath the skin.
 Usually, laser tattoo removal will require multiple treatments to remove the tattoo successfully.

 If your tattoo is darker and bolder, it may need even more treatments to shatter the ink.
 You can expect to have between 5-7 treatments for bolder tattoos, and for lighter and smaller tattoos, it can be as few as 3.